xuyongzhi/dynamic_pointnet/README.md

 * One feasible idea is to combine the VoxNet and Frustum idea, use the VoxNet method to generate the region proposals and use the Frustum idea to refine the 3D boxes.

+* Making region proposals directly based semantic sementation points, then, downsampling the semantic points, predict a proposals on every downsampled point.
+The refine network is used to achieve more accurate classification and boxing estimation.
+Also try do sematic feature predict and instance predict togother.